chanosky/ServiceModuleAPITest/README.md

 1. Open a command prompt or terminal window and navigate to the directory where you want to store the script.
 2. Use the command `git clone` followed by the repository url to fetch the script from GitHub, for example: `https://github.com/chanosky/ServiceModuleAPITest.git` or just download the repository to your desired location.
-3. Navigate into the cloned repository by using the command `cd yourrepository`
+3. Navigate into the cloned repository by using the command `cd yourrepository` (make sure you are in the `/ServiceModuleAPITest` folder.)
 4. Install the necessary requirements by running the command `npm install`
 5. The test has multiple ways to run the automation tests, see commands below: